harvy4002/harvy4002.github.io/_posts/2024-07-31-dissecting-a-pig-butcher/2024-07-31-dissecting-a-pig-butcher.md

 [![initial_content.png](initial_content.png){: width="500"}](initial_content.png)

-It follows a certain trope of a genuine mistake but trying to make a fruitful opportunity out of it.
+It follows a certain trope of a genuine mistake but trying to make an opportunity out of it.
 Ok sure lets see what happens.
 Some nice pleasantries are exchanged.
 Also they send a photo of "themselves", an attractive young asian woman.

 [![1_business.png](1_business.png){: width="500"}](1_business.png)

-She explains she is an owner of a business and tries to be even more inviting.
+She explains she is an owner of a heytea franchise (chinese milk tea chain) and tries to be even more inviting.
 The aim here is just introduce casual conversation and work out their target.

 [![2_collecting_the_mark.png](2_collecting_the_mark.png){: width="500"}](2_collecting_the_mark.png)

-At this point they are working out if they can try a romance scam, again this may seem normal for someone to ask these questions.
+At this point they are working out if they can try a romance scam.
+I shut that angle down.
 They also check my age, I guess to see how much money I could have or maybe they have some morals around the young or elderly.

 ### The handoff

 [![3_switch_up.png](3_switch_up.png){: width="500"}](3_switch_up.png)

-Then seemingly they need to switch up phones as they have business phone.
+Then they need to switch up as this is a business phone.
-This seems like a triage system where they hand over to another person to carry on with the scam.
+This seems to be a triage system where they hand over to another person to carry on with the scam.

 [![4_injury.png](4_injury.png){: width="500"}](4_injury.png)

 On the new number and immediately get a sad story of abuse and even some disturbing images.
 At this point I know something is up and try to look for the name in the x-rays and research who this woman is.
-I find a facebook page and instagram, so some backstory but the facebook page was created a month before and then soon after it was made private.
+I find a facebook page and instagram, so there is some credibility but the facebook page was created a month before and then soon after it was made private.

 [![5_france.png](5_france.png){: width="500"}](5_france.png)